-Goal Number Total Expenditures
+Goal Number Total Expenditures Cour Humber rotal Experiantales

-Goal 1 2,200.00
+Goal 1 2,400.00

 Goal 2 37,888.00

 Goal 3 7,590.00

-Goal 4 200.00
+Goal 4 1,000.00

 School Site Council Membership

 California Education Code describes the required composition of the School Site Council (SSC).
 The SSC shall be composed of the principal and representatives of: teachers selected by teachers at the school; other school personnel selected by other school personnel at the school; parents of pupils attending the school selected by such parents; and, in secondary schools, pupils selected by pupils attending the school.
 The current make-up of the SSC is as follows: